ryan-sk/FuelCostChrome/README.md

 # FuelCostChrome
-Chrome plugin to include cost of fuel in Google Maps.
+Chrome plugin that adds cost of fuel to Google Maps.